 Benefits of Casement Windows

-When it comes to cleaning the windows, cleaning, both options are relatively easy.
+When it comes to cleaning the windows, cleaning both types of windows is relatively easy.
 With casement windows, however, you will need to put a ladder on the outside of your home in order to clean the exterior since they swivel out instead of sliding up.
-The seal on casement windows is also airtight when closed.
-This helps to lock in heat during the winter and cool air during the summer.
-Modern double-hung windows are also airtight, so in this regard, they are both equal.

 Discount Window and Door of Omaha